Get Started

 2. Indexing

 After a crawler finds a page, the search engine renders it just like a browser would.
-During that process, the search engine analyzes the content and stores it in a database known as an index.
+During that process, the search engine analyzes the content and stores it in a database known as an index, which contains all of the rankable sites and pages within the search engine.
 The index stores data about each URL, as well as the following pieces of information:

 3. Serving & Ranking